 Taking Care of Tortoises in the Philippines

-There are a lot of articles about tortoises in the internet but there aren't a lot written for hobbyists in the Philippines.
+There are a lot of articles about tortoises in the internet but there aren't a lot written for tortoise hobbyists in the Philippines.
 We usually get a lot of questions in our page, so this summarizes most of the questions that we get.
 I hope it helps!

 I started writing this in 2009 when I first created this website with webs.com.
 Please note that despite successfully breeding various tortoise species, I still learn something new every day.
 There is so much to learn just by talking to fellow hobbyists, doing research, joining forums and reading hundreds of websites and educational posts.
-My answers below describe how I do things that have worked for me so far.
+My answers below describe how I do things that have worked for me since 1999.
 These methods can still improve and change over time.
 We'll try to keep them updated as much as possible.
 Feel free to write us a message on our Facebook page for additional questions or information that you wish to share. http://www.facebook.com/sodatort

 FAQ: Can I register my tortoise with DENR?